buuren/observer/README.md

 ## Acknowledgments

-* The following README template was created upon https://gist.github.com/PurpleBooth/b24679402957c63ec426
+* The following README is based on the following template: https://gist.github.com/PurpleBooth/b24679402957c63ec426
 * This project was inspired by https://github.com/dagwieers/dstat
 * etc